-If you’re leading a team, you’re probably always looking for ways to increase productivity and work more effectively.
-Assessments that give insight to make better decisions about your team can be a valuable way to meet your goals.
+Team leaders are always looking for ways to increase productivity and improve collaboration.
+Assessments that give insight to make better decisions about your team are a valuable way to meet your goals.
 But what type of assessment do YOU need to improve group dynamics, and boost employee productivity and team engagement?

-Picking the right kind of assessment for your team starts with identifying the type of problem you’re trying to solve and knowing which part of the mind will drive the behavior you’re looking for.
+Picking the right kind of assessment for your team starts with identifying the type of problem you’re trying to solve and knowing which part of the mind will drive the behavior you desire.

-First, did you even know there were three parts of the mind that impact team success?
+First, did you even know there are three parts of the mind that impact team success?

 Well, the first two you’ve likely heard of, but the third part is the missing link that most people don’t know about but can help drive the most productivity in your workplace.